Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Consultations

-Consultations with stakeholders took place from late February through November 2021.
-More recently, Transport Canada conducted an informal consultation by email with industry between August 15, 2023, and October 14, 2023.
+Early consultations with stakeholders took place from late February through November 2021.
+More recently, Transport Canada conducted a consultation by email with industry between August 15, 2023, and October 14, 2023.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in early 2025 for a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2026 for a 60-day public comment period.

 Contact information